 Walled city of Valletta © Mstyslav Chernov

-It has been said that the Maltese islands are the 'open air museum of the Mediterranean', offering 7,000 years or more of history to explore with numerous unique cultural and historical sites.
+It is said that the Maltese islands are the open air museum of the Mediterranean, offering 7,000 years or more of history to explore with numerous unique cultural and historical sites.
 The islands boast prehistoric ruins older than Stonehenge and the Pyramids of Egypt.

-Travel Guide powered by Word Travels, copyright © 2017 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2019 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.